cjon256/cjon256/README.md

 - 👋 Hi, I’m @cjon256
 - 👀 I’m interested in computers, like unhealthily so.
-I also powerlift and study forign languange.
+I also powerlift and study foreign languanges (primarily Japanese).
 - 🌱 I’m currently learning AWS cert stuff, and deepening my python skills.
 Once AWS is a bit more solid I'll be focusing on Terraform and K8s.
 - 📫 How to reach me  3659487+cjon256@users.noreply.github.com
 - 💞️ Not currently looking for collaborators, need to actually ship a few things first